 Remember to remove and discard the bay leaves prior to serving.

-Usually I prepare the vegetable for the side dish, right after I add the tomatoes to this recipe.
-This allows everything to get done about the same time.
+Usually, I prepare the vegetable for the side dish, right after I add the tomatoes to this recipe.
+This allows everything to get done at the same time.

 Serve and Enjoy!

 You can also top it with a sprinkle of Parmesan cheese for a tasty addition.
 The leftovers from this are fantastic as it reheats nicely and the flavor is just as delicious.

 I hope you enjoy this recipe as much as I do.
 Please let me know if you make this for your family!
 I would love to hear how it comes out and if you did or didn’t like it.

 If you have any recipes for comfort food and would like to share them with me that would be great!
 I am always looking for new recipes to try.

 Also, do you call these flashing insects fireflies or lightning bugs?
 Reply in the comments below to let me know!

 How I redid my laundry room from a dreary and boring space to one that is bright and cheerful!
 Even Mr. Man likes doing laundry in there now!
 I hope you will join me then!
 As always, thanks for following along!

 P.S.
 I also hope to be offering you a printable soon and will email that to you if you are already a subscriber!